wzab/AFCK_J1B_FORTH/README.md

     -1 7 ClkMtx_SetOut

+Reading the unique board identifier

+    EUI_read

+After that, the identifier is placed in the EUI_buf buffer, from where it can be e.g. displayed (the first byte is the length of the buffer):

+    EUI_buf 9 .bytebuf
+    8 FC C2 3D 0 0 0 12 30  ok

+It is also possible to transfer the identifier to two output ports, so that it can be used by the surrounding logic (e.g. to create the board's MAC address)

+    : EUI_to_OUT0_OUT1
+       0 5 1 do 8 lshift EUI_buf i + C@ or loop OUT0_REG io!
+       0 9 5 do 8 lshift EUI_buf i + C@ or loop OUT1_REG io!
+    ;

 # Quick start

 After you clone the repository, you can build the firmware by running the build.sh script in the main directory.